-- 1. This evaluation board/kit or development tool is designed for use for engineering evaluation, demonstration, or development purposes only.
+- 1. This evaluation board/kit or development tool is designed for use with engineering evaluation, demonstration, or development purposes only.
 Do not use it for other purposes.
-It is not intended to meet the requirements of design for finished products. - 2.
-This evaluation board/kit or development tool is intended for use by an electronics engineer and is not a consumer product.
+It is not intended to meet the design requirements of finished products. - 2.
+This evaluation board/kit or development tool is intended for use by an electronic engineer and is not a consumer product.
 The user should use it properly and in a safe manner.
-Seiko Epson dose not assume any responsibility or liability of any kind of damage and/or fire coursed by the use of it.
+Seiko Epson does not assume any responsibility or liability of any kind of damage and/or fire caused by its use.
 The user should cease to use it when any abnormal issue occurs even during proper and safe use. - 3.
-The part used for this evaluation board/kit or development tool may be changed without any notice.
+Parts used for this evaluation board/kit or development tool may be changed without any notice.